C. P. Surendran

-C. P. Surendran is an Indian poet, novelist, journalist, columnist and screenplay writer.
+Chittenippaattu Puthenveettil Surendran is an Indian poet, novelist, journalist, columnist and screenplay writer.
 He writes in English and is based out of New Delhi, India.

 Early life and education

 Surendran was born on 9 June 1958 in Ottapalam, Kerala.
 His father, Pavanan (a.k.a.
 Puthanveettil Narayanan Nair) was a pioneering rationalist, a leftist Malayalam writer and an activist.
-His mother, Parvathy Pavanan, is an acclaimed author and a winner of the Kerala Sahitya Academy Award.
+His mother, Parvathy Pavanan (a.k.a.
+Chittenippaattu Puthenveettil Parvathy Amma), is an acclaimed author and a winner of the Kerala Sahitya Academy Award.
 After schooling in Trivandrum and Chennai, Surendran graduated from a college in Thrissur, and went on to receive his Master's in English Literature from Delhi University, New Delhi.

 Career in journalism

-Surendran had a brief stint as a teacher of English Literature at Calicut University in Kerala before moving to Mumbai in 1986 to work as a journalist, in the footsteps of his uncle, the late C.P.
+Surendran had a brief stint as a teacher of English Literature at Calicut University in Kerala before moving to Mumbai in 1986 to work as a journalist, in the footsteps of his maternal uncle, the late C.P.
 Ramachandran.